api-platform/docs/core/filters.md

 used.
 If you are using MySQL, note that the commonly used `utf8_unicode_ci` collation (and its sibling `utf8mb4_unicode_ci`) are already case insensitive, as indicated by the `_ci` part in their names.

-Note : Search filters with the exact strategy can have multiple values for a same property (in this case the condition will be similar to a SQL IN clause)
+Note: Search filters with the exact strategy can have multiple values for a same property (in this case the condition will be similar to a SQL IN clause).

 Syntax: `?property[]=foo&property[]=bar`